smikhalevski/doubter/README.md

   constructor(readonly name: string) {}
 }

-const shape = d.instance(Planet).to(
+const shape = d.instanceOf(Planet).to(
   d.object({
     name: d.string().min(4)
   })
 );

 shape.parse({ name: 'Pluto' });
-// ❌ ValidationError: instance at /: Must be a class instance
+// ❌ ValidationError: instance_of at /: Must be a class instance

 shape.parse(new Planet('X'));
 // ❌ ValidationError: string_min at /name: Must have the minimum length of 4